Output Data Structure

 Troubleshooting

-If your pipeline finishes but you don't see outputs in derivatives/
+If your pipeline finishes but you don't see outputs in derivatives/, check:

 - The Nipype working directory for your results (they may not have been moved/renamed correctly).